Pei Xingjian: Life

 In 679, Turkic chieftain Ashide Wenfu rebelled.
 Protectorate general Xiao Siye, a noble from Lanling Commandery, was defeated by Ashide.
 Pei then took over the command from Xiao and decisively won a battle against the Turks in an ambush.
 Ashide fled.
 Not long after the first defeat, he gathered his troops and united them with the troops of another chieftain Ashina Funian.
 Pei saw the distrust and suspicions between the two chieftains and exploited this weakness by driving a wedge between them.
 Eventually, Ashina Funian murdered Ashide Wenfu out of the fear of Tang's revenge against him.
 When Funian was brought to the Tang court, he was executed regardless of the fact that he surrendered his troops.
 Pei had promised Ashina that he would not be put to death, however, the court did not respect Pei's promise.
 Due to this incident, Pei retired himself and felt deep regret.
-Ashina's death, according to New Book of Tang, was a scheme against Xingjian by his very own clansman Pei Yan who was jealous about his victories in the West.
+Ashina's death, according to New Book of Tang, was a ruse against Xingjian by his very own clansman Pei Yan who was jealous about his victories in the West.

 In 682, Pei was again in charge of pacifying yet another Turkic rebellion against the Chinese empire.
-However, he died of old age before the troops were sent out.
+However, he died of old age in June before the troops were sent out.
 The imperial court rewarded him the posthumous name Xian (獻) which means "Dedication", as well as the supreme military honorary title Taiwei (太尉).